Heraclitus: Legacy

 Heraclitus's writings have exerted a wide influence on Western philosophy, including the works of Plato and Aristotle, who interpreted him in terms of their own doctrines.
 His influence also extends into art, literature, and even medicine, as writings in the Hippocratic corpus show signs of Heraclitean themes.
 Heraclitus is also considered a potential source for understanding the Ancient Greek religion since the discovery of the Derveni papyrus, an Orphic poem which contains two fragments of Heraclitus.

 Ancient

-Pre-Socratics

 It is unknown whether or not Heraclitus had any students in his lifetime.
 Diogenes Laertius states Heraclitus's book "won so great a fame that there arose followers of him called Heracliteans."
 Scholars took this to mean Heraclitus had no disciples and became renowned only after his death.
 According to one author, "The school of disciples founded by Heraclitus flourished for long after his death".
 According to another, "there were no doubt other Heracliteans whose names are now lost to us".

 In his dialogue Cratylus, Plato presented Cratylus as a Heraclitean and as a linguistic naturalist who believed that names must apply naturally to their objects.
 According to Aristotle, Cratylus went a step beyond his master's doctrine and said that one cannot step into the same river once.
 He took the view that nothing can be said about the ever-changing world and "ended by thinking that one need not say anything, and only moved his finger".
 To explain both characterizations by Plato and Aristotle, Cratylus may have thought continuous change warrants skepticism because one cannot define a thing that does not have a permanent nature.
 Diogenes Laertius also lists an otherwise historically obscure Antisthenes who wrote a commentary on Heraclitus.
 (Note: Not to be confused with the cynic.)

 The Pythagorean and comic writer Epicharmus of Kos has fragments which seem to reproduce the thought of Heraclitus, and wrote a play titled Heraclitus.

 Eleatics

 Parmenides, a contemporary who espoused a doctrine of unchanging Being, has been contrasted with Heraclitus and his doctrine of constant change.

 Parmenides of Elea, a philosopher and near-contemporary, proposed a doctrine of changelessness, in contrast to the doctrine of flux put forth by Heraclitus.
 He is generally agreed to either have influenced or been influenced by Heraclitus.
-Different philosophers have argued that either one of them may have substantially influenced each other, some taking Heraclitus to be responding to Parmenides, but more often Parmenides is seen as responding to Heraclitus.
+Different philosophers have argued that either one of them may have substantially influenced the other, some taking Heraclitus to be responding to Parmenides, but more often Parmenides is seen as responding to Heraclitus.
 Some also argue that any direct chain of influence between the two is impossible to determine.
 Although Heraclitus refers to older figures such as Pythagoras, neither Parmenides or Heraclitus refer to each other by name in any surviving fragments, so any speculation on influence must be based on interpretation.